wpickup/2023-jekyl-blog/_posts/2015-06-20-sydney-ceramics-galleries.md

 - [Sabbia](https://sabbiagallery.com) in Redfern, aims to represent " Australia’s finest contemporary artists, focusing on ceramics, glass and fibre"

-If in the mood to travel further afield, the [Sturt gallery](https://www.sturt.nsw.edu.au/sturt-campus/sturt-gallery) in Mittagong always has an eclectic mix of work with a focus furniture and ceramics.
+If in the mood to travel further afield, the [Sturt gallery](https://www.sturt.nsw.edu.au/sturt-campus/sturt-gallery) in Mittagong always has an eclectic mix of work with a focus furniture and ceramics. *Sturt gallery is also soon to close, a real loss to the ceramics community*